 Highland Park 25 Year – $450

-The goal of a whisky tasting is to sample some unique whiskies and engage in discussion and fellowship with like-minded people.
+The goal of a whiskey tasting is to sample some unique whiskeys and engage in discussion and fellowship with like-minded people.
 It can be a wonderfully formal event or a very casual party amongst friends.
 The decision is yours.
-What is your favorite whisky?
-What whiskies have you put together for a tasting?
+What is your favorite whiskey?
+What whiskeys have you put together for a tasting?